 - The camera is a high-precision electronic device.
-Avoid dropping it or subjecting it to strong impact. - Never bring the camera near magnets, motors, or other devices that generate strong electromagnetic fields.
-The electromagnetic fields may cause malfunction in the camera or erase image data. - If water droplets or dirt adheres to the camera or screen, wipe with a dry soft cloth, such as an eyeglass cloth.
+Avoid dropping it or subjecting it to strong impact. - Never bring the camera near magnets, motors, or other devices that generate strong electromagnetic fields, which may cause malfunction or erase image data. - If water droplets or dirt adheres to the camera or screen, wipe with a dry soft cloth, such as an eyeglass cloth.
 Do not rub hard or apply force. - Never use cleaners containing organic solvents to clean the camera or screen. - Use a blower brush to remove dust from the lens.
-If cleaning is difficult, contact a Canon Customer Support Help Desk. - When you suddenly transfer the camera from cold place to hot environments, condensation (water drops) may form on the camera.
-To prevent condensation from forming on the camera after sudden temperature changes, put the camera in an airtight, resealable plastic bag and let it gradually adjust to the temperature before removing it from the bag. - If condensation does form on the camera, stop using it immediately.
+If cleaning is difficult, contact a Canon Customer Support Help Desk. - To prevent condensation from forming on the camera after sudden temperature changes (when the camera is transferred from cold to warm environments), put the camera in an airtight, resealable plastic bag and let it gradually adjust to the temperature before removing it from the bag. - If condensation does form on the camera, stop using it immediately.
 Continuing to use the camera in this state may damage it.
 Remove the battery pack and memory card, and wait until the moisture has evaporated before resuming use. - Store unused battery packs in a plastic bag or other container.
-To maintain battery performance if you will not use the battery pack for some time, charge it about once a year and then use the camera until it runs out of power before storing the battery pack.
+To maintain battery performance if you will not use the battery pack for some time, about once a year charge it and then use the camera until it runs out of power before storing the battery pack.